 Author Archives: bvMrsBrown

 Our homework menu has been successful this half term with lots of children completing a variety of tasks.
 In particular, there has been a number of Stone Age homes, cave paintings and research that have been completed at home and brought into school to share.
-Well done!
+I am very pleased with their efforts.
+Well done to … Continue reading

 Today we celebrated the Daily Mile along with the rest of Greater Manchester schools that have signed up.
 The aim of The Daily Mile is to improve the physical, social, emotional and mental health and wellbeing of our children – regardless of age, ability or personal circumstances.
 It is a social physical activity, with children running … Continue reading